kkant17/Extracting-EC-parameters-from-security-certificates/README.md

-# Programming Assignment 2 — Extracting EC Curve Parameters from a TLS Certificate
+# Extracting EC Curve Parameters from a TLS Certificate

 This project extracts the **elliptic curve equation** and the **field characteristic** used in a website's TLS certificate.
 Modern websites that use ECDSA specify their elliptic curve using an **OID** inside the certificate.
 The certificate does **not** include the curve parameters themselves, so the parameters must be taken from the official NIST/SECG standards.